Law of Oklahoma

-Oklahoma law is the state law of Oklahoma.

 Oklahoma law is based on the Oklahoma Constitution (the state constitution), which defines how the statutes must be passed into law, and defines the limits of authority and basic law that the Oklahoma Statutes must comply with.
 Oklahoma Statutes are the codified, statutory laws of the state.
 There are currently has 90 titles though some titles do not currently have any active laws.

 Laws are approved by the Oklahoma Legislature and signed into law by the governor of Oklahoma.
 Certain types of laws are prohibited by the state Constitution, and could be struck down (ruled unconstitutional) by the Oklahoma Supreme Court.